macd/NL2sol.jl/README.md

 The advantage of this form is that all of the control and tuning parameters of NL2sol are available by changing some of the values in the iv and/or v arrays.
+Also available are more status values in these arrays.
 They are well documented in the 'program paper' above.

-The original NL2SOL also includes NL2SNO, which uses differences to calculate the jacobian but this has not been made visible in the interface.

 As an optimization solution, this would compete most directly with the levenberg\_marquardt from the Optim module.
 It differs from that